Critics: NFL decision chooses mainstream appeal over players

 Some opponents of the new policy now vow to never watch an NFL game again.

-The NFL’s new anthem policy — made without input from its majority-black players — makes the athletes stand for “The Star-Spangled Banner” or be absent from the field while it’s played.
-Critics say the league buckled to pressure from some major advertisers and even President Donald Trump, who rallied his mostly-white base against players for failing to display their patriotism, shifting the debate from social justice for minorities to how to act during the anthem itself.
+The NFL’s new anthem policy — similar to NBA rules in place for decades — makes the athletes stand for “The Star-Spangled Banner” or be absent from the field while it’s played.

+Critics say the league acted without input from its majority-black players and buckled to pressure from some major advertisers and even President Donald Trump, who rallied his mostly-white base against players for failing to display their patriotism, shifting the debate from social justice for minorities to how to act during the anthem itself.
 Others, including some players, applauded the league’s action or took no issue with the policy.

 Most Read Nation & World Stories